SASB - What is Sustainability Accounting Standards Board (SASB) Standards

 • 2013: SASB releases their first conceptual framework and receives accreditation by the American National Standards Institute (ANSI)

-• 2017: SASB establishes a two-tier governance structure (the SASB Foundation and the SASB), aligning its structure more closely with that of traditional financial standard-setting organizations, such as the IASB and FASB
+• 2017: SASB establishes a two-tier governance structure (the SASB Foundation and the SASB), aligning its structure more closely with that of traditional financial standard-setting organisations, such as the IASB and FASB

-The SASB implemented this change to establish a more formal separation between oversight, administration, and finances—overseen by the SASB Foundation—and technical standard-setting work, which was conducted by the Standards Board.
+The SASB implemented this change to establish a more formal separation between oversight, administration, and finances—overseen by the SASB Foundation—and technical standard-setting work, which is conducted by the Standards Board.

 • In November of 2020, the International Integrated Reporting Council (IIRC) and the SASB announced their intention to merge into the Value Reporting Foundation.
 This merger was a response to the call for simplification and consolidation of ESG reporting standards.
 Despite the merger, the SASB Standards will still continue in their current form.

-• November 2021: The International Financial Reporting Standards (IFRS) Foundation announces:
+• November 2021: The International Financial Reporting Standards (IFRS) Foundation announced:

 1. Creation of a new International Sustainability Standards Board (ISSB)